This refers to the fullest part of your breasts. Usually the fullest part is across the nipples when wearing a well-fitting bra.

 Your breast tissue is the soft flesh that surrounds your nipples and extends to your armpits.
 When putting on your bra ensure all the soft tissue is inside your cups.

 The line between your breasts is cleavage.
 Busty women can get lots of natural cleavage and that's fine.
 You just need to ensure that the centre of your bra (the gore) lies flat against your body.
-Cleavage is nothing to be ashamed of and is the perfect accessory for a classic Little Black Dress xx
+Cleavage is nothing to be ashamed of so it's up to you how much you want to show or conceal.

 Milk is carried to the nipple via the milk ducts.
 They're clever little things because they natually plug when you're not breastfeeding.
 Ducts can get infected so wearing the right bra is especially important when breast feeding.